alekseikruglov/Udacity-Self-Driving-Car-Engineer-Nanodegree-projects/P4_Behavioral_Cloning/README.md

 * video.py
 * writeup_template.md

-The simulator can be downloaded from the classroom.
-In the classroom, we have also provided sample data that you can optionally use to help train your model.
+The simulator can be downloaded [here](https://github.com/udacity/self-driving-car-sim)

 ## Details About Files In This Repository